Past Intern Bios

 Jackie Munro-Vahey is a second-year student at the University of New Mexico School of Law, where she is a staff member of the New Mexico Law Review and the co-president of the student Association of Public Interest Law.
 She holds a BFA in Photography from New York University and an MA in Latin American Studies from the University of New Mexico.
 Prior to law school, Jackie worked in public health and as a documentary filmmaker.
 She engaged communities, including immigrant farmers and young mothers in recovery from substance use disorder, in media trainings, resulting in multi-platform campaigns that promoted community health programs and exposed the root causes of health disparities.
 Simultaneously, Jackie directed the award-winning documentary film Una Nueva Tierra (A New Land), tracing the struggles of three families living on the Pajarito Mesa outside of Albuquerque.
 Wanting to be more directly involved in making the structural changes to improve the day-to-day lives of the communities she served, Jackie decided to attend law school.
 She is specifically interested in pursuing policy change as a tool to increase equity in New Mexico.

 Arielle Nathan grew up in Santa Fe and graduated from Santa Fe Prep in 2019.
 She currently attends Williams College, where she is a Women’s, Gender, Sexuality Studies and Psychology double major.
 Arielle also works for a reading tutoring nonprofit, Reading Quest, and is an ambassador for Schefs, an online platform to promote meaningful conversation and community building among college students.
 Arielle is passionate about building a more loving and sustainable world.
-After college she intends to return to New Mexico and pursue a career in teaching or advocacy.
+In the long term, she intends to return to New Mexico and pursue a career in teaching or advocacy.

 Elena PurcellElena Purcell is an Albuquerque native and a graduate of Wellesley College, where she majored in Economics and Latin American Studies.
 At Wellesley, she was actively involved with Wellesley College Television, the college’s satirical news channel, where she acted as treasurer and head writer.
 Elena’s interest in serving New Mexico has been fostered by previous internships in Senator Martin Heinrich’s D.C. office and the New Mexico Center on Law and Poverty; both experiences gave her the opportunity to hear from fellow New Mexicans about the issues that matter most to them, and inspired her to work towards solutions.
 Elena earned a Master’s in Public Policy at the University of Texas LBJ School and is currently working in the Austin City Auditor’s Office.
 She hopes to return to her home state and work on local initiatives advocating for social welfare, immigrant rights, and economic mobility.